Bremmster/FruitBax/README.md

 # FruitBax
-Java Spring boot CRUD restAPI with CI/CD and deployed on AWS Made to meet the requirements in uppgiftsbeskrivning.pdf
+Java 21, Spring boot 3.2.2, CRUD restAPI with CI/CD and deployed on AWS.
+Made to meet the MVP for VG in uppgiftsbeskrivning.pdf

 ## TLDR; Purpose of the assignment
 Create a Java Spring boot rest API with crud functionality use CI/CD pipelines to deploy the application to AWS EC2.